Mortar masonry | What is a mortar?

 Complementarily, there are some compounds called additions, which configure the characteristics of the hardened state of the mixture.

-There are even pigments and fibers that alter other aspects of traditional mortar masonry.
+There are even pigments and fibres that alter other aspects of traditional mortar.

 Types of mortars

-The best known classification of mortars masonry is that determined by the type of conglomerant.
+The most common classification of mortars is based on the type of binder.

 The main types of mortar are as follows:

-The cement mortars masonry are mortars with the typical composition of sand and water, where the cement acts as a binder.
-Characterized by developing high compressive strengths.
+These are mortars with the typical composition of sand and water, with cement acting as a binder.
+They are characterised by their high compressive strength.

-Its workability depends, consequently, on the quantity of cement and sand, for that reason sands with traces of silt and clays are usually used to improve this aspect of the mixture, although this affects its resistance.
+Their workability therefore depends on the proportion of cement and sand; for this reason, sands containing traces of silt and clay are often used to improve this aspect of the mixture, although this does affect its strength.

-The lime mortar masonry is the traditional mortar, composed of sand, water and lime, which can be aerial or hydraulic.
-Aerial lime is the most used, using white lime or gray lime (dolomitic).
+This is traditional mortar, consisting of sand, water and lime, which may be air-setting or hydraulic.
+Air-setting lime is the most commonly used, with either white lime or grey (dolomitic) lime being employed.

-The sand in these mixtures plays a very important role, since it must regulate the cracks by contractions of the mixture during the carbonation reaction.
+Sand plays a very important role in these mixtures, as it must help to control cracks caused by the contraction of the mortar during the carbonation reaction.

-They are called so because they arise from the combination of 2 conglomerants.
-The most used combination is the one that links the lime with the cement.
+They are so called because they are produced by combining two binders.
+The most commonly used combination is that of lime and cement.

 It is probably the most efficient type of mortar, due to the fact that it acquires a suitable consistency for workability.
 In addition, it has a good water retention and a high resistance value.